Socialism in Bangladesh: Socialist era (1972–1975)

 After the liberation of Bangladesh in 1971, some socialistic approaches were taken by the Government of Bangladesh, increasing state participation in the productive activities to improve the economic status of the war ridden country.
 With a view to establishing a socialist nation under a Soviet economic model, many large and medium-sized enterprises and public utility enterprises were nationalized.
 On 26 March 1972, all banks, and all insurance companies excluding the branches of foreign banks were nationalized.

 Sheikh Mujibur Rahman, the first president and the "founding father" of the country, advocated socialism and secularism in the country.
 According to him, the country's wealth belongs to all the people of Bangladesh.
 Everybody will have share in whatever would be produced.
 Exploitation would be stopped.
 The constitution was highly dominated by socialist ideas and his party Awami League became the de facto vanguard party.

-However, these initiatives resulted a rise of left-wing insurgance in the country, and many anti-AL organizations broke out, like Jatiya Samajtantrik Dal (JaSaD) and Purba Banglar Sarbahara Party.
-A people's militia named Jatiya Rakkhi Bahini (JRB) was formed to handle the insurgance, which eventually involved with extrajudicial killings, enforced disappearances and atrocities.
+However, these initiatives resulted a rise of left-wing insurgency in the country, and many anti-AL organizations broke out, like Jatiya Samajtantrik Dal (JaSaD) and Purba Banglar Sarbahara Party.
+A people's militia named Jatiya Rakkhi Bahini (JRB) was formed to handle the insurgence, which eventually involved with extrajudicial killings, enforced disappearances and atrocities.

 The economy also saw a backslide.
 Reformation process left only the small and cottage industries for the private sector.
 Public sector expanded very rapidly, but the share of public sector in GDP and in total productive efforts was insignificant.
 This was because the agricultural sector was left to the private sector, which comprised about 80% of the national economy.
 In 1974, a great famine broke out in the country, which emerges the mismanagement and failure of the system.

 On 24 February 1975, due to increasing insurgency and political and economic mismanagements, Sheikh Mujibur Rahman called for a socialist revolution in the country, named Second Revolution.
 Using the powers granted to him by the fourth amendment of the constitution, he formed a new political party, Bangladesh Krishak Sramik Awami League (BaKSAL).
 It would be the only party allowed in Parliament.
 Bangladesh became a one-party state.
 The party advocated state socialism as a part of the group of reforms under the theory of Second Revolution.
 BaKSAL was the decision making council to achieve the objectives of the Second Revolution.
 Government also restricted civil liberties and most of the newspapers were banned.

 Growing insurgency, political and economic mismanagements and JRB atrocities formed an anti-Mujibist and anti socialist sentiment in the military.
 On 15 August 1975, Mujib along with his most of the family members was assassinated.
 Four of his closest allies and leading figures of the Revolution were killed on 3 November in that year.
 With the assassination of Sheikh Mujibur Rahman, BaKSAL was dissolved and Second Revolution failed.
+It was removed from the constitution and replaced with a multi party state in April 1979.